A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Introduction

 \smallsection{Related surveys.} The field of real-world graph mining has a rich historical background, resulting in the development of numerous patterns and generators. \cite{chakrabarti2006graph} provided a comprehensive overview of patterns in real-world graphs and graph generators. \cite{drobyshevskiy2019random} and \cite{bonifati2020graph} focused on graph generators, offering a detailed categorization of them.
-There has been a rising interest in hypergraphs. \cite{antelmi2023survey}, \cite{gao2020hypergraph}, and \cite{zhang2022hypergraph} provided a systematic review of hypergraph learning, with a special focus on the analysis of different methods for generating embeddings (i.e., low-dimensional vectors) for nodes and hyperedges.
+There has been a rising interest in hypergraphs. \cite{antelmi2023survey}, \cite{gao2020hypergraph}, and \cite{zhang2022hypergraph} provided a systematic review of hypergraph learning. \cite{kim2024hgnnsurvey} specifically did an in-depth review of hypergraph neural networks. \cite{preti2024higher} provided a summary of the advanced analysis techniques for higher-order networks (including hypergraphs).
 Some surveys focused on applications of hypergraphs, including visualization~\citep{fischer2021towards} and partitioning~\citep{ccatalyurek2023more}. \cite{torres2021and} extensively explored different mathematical frameworks, including hypergraphs, for representing higher-order complex systems.
 Similarly, \cite{battiston2020networks} examined the usefulness of hypergraphs as a tool for modeling higher-order interactions, from the perspective of dynamical systems and stochastic processes.
-In this survey, we focus on real-world hypergraphs and the structural patterns thereof, and specifically, we expand upon the earlier surveys by providing a comprehensive overview of recent developments in hypergraph mining and presenting taxonomies to enhance understanding in this domain

-\smallsection{Roadmap.} The remainder of this survey is organized as follows.
-In Section~\ref{sec:prelim}, we provide a mathematical background and introduce the commonly-used hypergraph datasets.
-In Section~\ref{sec:tools}, we introduce tools and measures used for mathematically defining and mining hypergraph patterns.
-In Section~\ref{sec:patterns}, we present various structural patterns that researchers have observed in real-world hypergraphs.
-In Section~\ref{sec:generators}, we introduce different hypergraph generators that are designed to reproduce real-world hypergraph patterns.
-In Section~\ref{sec:future}, we discuss the future applications and directions of hypergraph mining.
-Finally, we conclude this survey in Section~\ref{sec:conclusion}.
+There are also several open-source libraries built for hypergraph analysis~\citep{lotito2023hypergraphx,antelmi2019simplehypergraphs,jenkins2018chapel}.
+In this survey, we systematically examine structural patterns in real-world hypergraphs, present recent developments in hypergraph mining with a unified taxonomy of hypergraph patterns, and discuss their practical applications for hypergraph generation and other downstream tasks.
+Refer to Figure~\ref{fig:roadmap} for a visualized illustration of the structure of this survey.